Bird Checklist Submission

 - During your tournament day, you may be moving so fast that a presence/absence survey with “X” shown (as in the Mallard, Cinnamon Teal, and Northern Shoveler in the screenshot below) might be more practical.

-- Any bird observations flagged by eBird or requiring additional documentation according to Birding Classic official rules will need documentation, and you must provide details about the observation and photos at the time of submission so that reviewers will have the details they need when the time comes to review the checklists.
+- Any bird observations flagged by eBird or requiring additional documentation according to Birding Classic official rules (Rule IX.D) will need documentation, and you must provide details about the observation and photos at the time of submission so that reviewers will have the details they need when the time comes to review the checklists.
 There will be no back-and-forth with teams requesting details.
 It is your responsibility to supply documentation for flagged records.
 Flagged records may include rare birds, birds out of season, or exceptionally high counts of a species (X indicates presence, so using X on your official list avoids tripping the high count filters).
 Use the “Add Details” button next to the bird in question to supply this additional information.

 6. Once you’ve submitted your official tournament checklist, you must share it with the “GTBCStaff” account by using the “Share w/Others in Your Party” button on the Checklist page of eBird.